-From her vast amount of project and illustration, we asked EorG to pick five illustrations or project and tell you the stories behind each of it.
+From her vast amount of projects and illustrations, we asked EorG to pick five illustrations or projects and tell you the stories behind each of them.

 So here are the 5 random illustrations.

 I did this as a challenge for Kelir Monthly’s theme “Interpreting favorite work(s) from a favorite artist”.
 My favorite artists are the elegant Art Nouveau, Alphonse Mucha (as a friend once said, who doesn’t?), and the whimsical colorful children’s illustration, Mary Blair.
 As the medium of the mashups (pardon the term), I choose one of the most renowned of Mucha’s works, the “JOB” cigarette paper.
 And as a leveler from children's illustration, I choose Mary Blair’s golden book’s signature style.
 Of course, I have to switch the cigarette to something.
 And as an illustrator whose work dwells in the digital medium, I replace the cigarette with a digital pen.
 And thus, it became my interpretation of “The Illustrator’s JOB”.
 Till recently, I added the second edition of the JOB with the same theme.

 The second artwork was the work from a project that started something quite big in my past.
 And while I was working on this particular page, I got a special memory that involves all the effort of being a freelance children’s book illustrator being recognized in the family.
 It was something to have such recognition, at least once.
 I know most people would say “Don’t look back”, but until now, I’m still proud of the hard work I’ve put into this project.